CTheTechGuru/AWS-Networking-3-Tier-Architecture/README.md

 * This allows the DB tier to access the internet through the nat gateway and update patches when needed without a public ip.

 <h1 align="center">Summary</h3>

+* We created a VPC and created 6 subnets, route table, and internet gateway for internet access.
+* Provisioned EC2 instances for Web, App, and DB Tiers.
+* Configuredsecurity group inbound outbound rules to allow SSH.
+* Setup a Bastion Host Instance with SSH only access in a public subnet.
+* Configured DB instance security group to allow inbound SSH from bastion host.
+* Configured Putty to allow SSH connections to our instances.
+* Added Key to Peagent for session use when connecting to DB instance from bastion host.
+* Connected to DB Instance from Bastion Host.
+* Configured NAT Gateway to allow internet access to private subnets.

+This concludes the project, of course that are many architectural designs.
+My emphasis on this project was more focused on the networking componenets in AWS and how to maintain a secure environment within the console.